Is the food any good?

-In 2016, the most common price point was about $5-7.
-Many po boys were a little more.
+In 2018, the most common price point was about $5-9.
 A few items were cheaper, and some combo plates were more..

 What drinks do they sell?

-For the beer afficianado, also on draft near the tents and Grandstand are Abita Amber, Pilsner Urquell, and Blue Moon IPA for $7.
+For the beer afficianado, also on draft near the tents and Grandstand are Abita Amber, Pilsner Urquell, and Terrepin Hi-5 IPA for $8.
 The draft beers vary by stand, so if you don't see what you want, try a different stand.

-You'll also find roaming vendors selling 16 oz plastic bottles of Miller Lite & Coors Lite for $7.
+You'll also find roaming vendors selling 16 oz cans of Miller Lite & Coors for $7.

 Is there a limit on how many beers they'll sell you at a time?

 No. Some folks will buy a dozen or more cans at a time.
 They'll even give you a free box to carry them in, and if you tip, toss in a few blocks of ice to keep 'em cold.

 Do they sell margaritas, hurricanes, or anything else stronger?

 There are Daquiri booths selling frozen Daquiris (red), plus frozen margaritas. $7 for a 12 ounce cup, and Bloody Marys for $9 (2017 price).
 That's the only hard liquor drink available at the Fairgrounds.